-- Visitation and safe exchange services to 480 parents
+- Visitation and safe exchange services to 460 adults and 359 children

-- Parent education and support and child abuse prevention to 435 adults and 122 children
+- Parenting education and support services to 404 adults

-- Options counseling services to 40 women and 12 of their partners/family members
+- Options counseling services for 44 women and their families

-- Teen pregnancy prevention services in 18 schools, with 1,542 students
+- Teen pregnancy prevention services to 1,243 students

 - Education and enrichment services to more than 10,000 individuals.